 top of page

-Mia Rassam graduated from the University of California, Davis in 2024 with a B.A. in Art Studio and Communications.
+Rassam graduated from the University of California, Davis in 2024 with a B.A. in Art Studio and a B.A. in Communications.
 While at UC Davis, Rassam was Lead Director of The Basement Gallery, a student-run gallery within the Art Studio Department.
-She was awarded the Jeffrey Owyang Art Scholarship in 2024, a Citation for Outstanding Performance in 2024, and received the Undergraduate Studio Award in 2023 and 2024.
+Her awards include an Honorable Mention in the 2025 SFVACC show Surrealism, the Jeffrey Owyang Art Scholarship in 2024, a Citation for Outstanding Performance in 2024, and the UC Davis Undergraduate Studio Award in 2023 and 2024.
 She currently works in Davis, California.

 bottom of page